 “That’s where we tell all the kids that we keep the sauce,” Belk said laughing, but in reality, the water tower was built as a landmark.
 “Every barbeque joint is described by its surroundings.
 We knew we wanted to have something signature, so we built a landmark.”

 Since they opened the doors in August, Saucehouse has been thriving.
-On football Saturdays, it’s hard to miss the unique and successful team of Chris and Charlie driving down Lumpkin Street, delivering food straight from the smoker attached to their truck.
+On football Saturdays, it’s hard to miss the unique and successful team driving down Lumpkin Street, delivering food straight from the smoker attached to their truck.

 “I believe in myself.
 I believe that this is going to be successful.
 I believe in the way we do things.
-I believe in my staff, I believe in my business partner Charlie, [we’ve] got a great team, we’re building a great team.”
+I believe in my staff, [we’ve] got a great team, we’re building a great team.”